3 Cr. (Hrs.:2 Lec., 3 Lab)

 E2.
 The student should be calculus-ready, have a firm grasp of high school algebra, and have the ability to solve word problems.
 Alternatively, the student should have some programming experience and an adequate score on an instructor administered programming aptitude test.

 R7.
 Students will understand basic GUI design and be able to write event driven GUI programs that implement given specification.
-(CS: 1, 2, 5-a-4)
+(CS: 1, 2)